2019 Summer Estate Planning Forum

 Stewart T. Weaver

-Mr. Weaver is a Partner with Foulston Siefkin practicing in the areas of estate planning and probate and elder law.
+Stewart Weaver practices in the areas of estate planning, probate, and elder law at Foulston Siefkin.
 He has a broad range of experience in developing and implementing both simple and complex estate planning techniques.
-Mr. Weaver is a fellow of the American College of Trust and Estate Counsel (ACTEC) and is listed in the Best Lawyers in America® for Trusts and Estates.
+Stewart is a Fellow of the American College of Trust and Estate Counsel (ACTEC).
+He was selected by his peers for inclusion in the Missouri & Kansas Super Lawyers® list and The Best Lawyers in America© in the areas of Elder Law and Trusts and Estates.
+In 2019, he was named by Best Lawyers® the Wichita Elder Law “Lawyer of the Year;” and in 2017, the Wichita Trusts and Estates “Lawyer of the Year.”
 He is also a member of the Wichita Estate Planning Council.
-Mr. Weaver received his J.D. from Washburn University School of Law.
+Stewart received his J.D. from Washburn University School of Law.

-The 2018 Summer Estate Planning Forum is designed to qualify for CPE, CE, CLU, ChFC and CFP continuing education (CE) credits.
-This program has been approved for 3.50 credit hours by the Certified Financial Planner Board of Standards and 3 credit hours by the Kansas Insurance Department.
+The 2019 Summer Estate Planning Forum is designed to qualify for CPE, CE, CLU, ChFC and CFP continuing education (CE) credits.
+This program has been approved for 3.5 CE credit hours by the Certified Financial Planner Board of Standards and 3.0 CE credit hours by the Kansas Insurance Department.
 State boards of accountancy have final authority on the acceptance of individual course for CPE credit.

-A full refund, less $25 administrative fee, will be issued for cancellations up to 5 business days before the event.
-No-shows and cancellations received fewer than 5 business days prior to the seminar are not eligible for a refund.
+A full refund, minus a $25 administrative fee, will be issued for cancellations up to five business days before the event.
+No-shows and cancellations received fewer than five business days prior to the seminar are not eligible for a refund.
 Substitutions may be made at any time, including the day of the seminar.
-Any paid registrant who is unable to attend will be provided with the seminar materials upon request.

 For More Information